CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_workplace_breastfeeding_html.md

 The CDC and most breast pump manufacturers recommend cleaning pump parts after every use to help protect babies from germs.

-More information about storing pump parts in the refrigerator between pumping sessions can be found on [CDC’s FAQ page on breast pump cleaning.](/healthywater/hygiene/healthychildcare/infantfeeding/breast-pump-cleaning-FAQ.html#Breast%20Pump%20Equipment%20Cleaning%20Methods)
+More information about storing pump parts in the refrigerator between pumping sessions can be found on [CDCaÌ‚â‚¬TMs FAQ page on breast pump cleaning.](/healthywater/hygiene/healthychildcare/infantfeeding/breast-pump-cleaning-FAQ.html#Breast%20Pump%20Equipment%20Cleaning%20Methods)

 Where can I store breast milk at my workplace?